Astrosp/Awesome-OSINT-For-Everything/README.md

 - [Osmedeus](https://github.com/j3ssie/osmedeus) - Osmedeus is a Workflow Engine for Offensive Security.
 It was designed to build a foundation with the capability and flexibility that allows you to build your own reconnaissance system and run it on a large number of targets.
 - [log4j-scan](https://github.com/fullhunt/log4j-scan) - A fully automated, accurate, and extensive scanner for finding log4j RCE CVE-2021-44228
 - [Odin](https://search.odin.io/) - A Internet Scanning, Thread hunting tool.
 Can used for domain, ip, port, cve...
+- [cyscan.io](https://cyscan.io/) - Cyber URL Scanner is an advanced tool for analyzing website security.
+Using the latest cybersecurity technologies, we offer comprehensive URL scanning to detect potential threats.
 <br>

 [⇧ Top](#index)